 The Department attempts to hire self-motivated employees.
 Specific objectives are at times placed in employees' planning documents.
-Training opportunities are made available for those employees whose talents or needs justify the training.
+As budget concerns have been relieved, additional training opportunities were made available.
 DCA also encourages employees to participate in organizations of which the agency is a member and professional associations.
 The agency also pays for continuing education courses for its attorneys, which includes ethics credits.
 Employees are encouraged to offer recommendations to improve operations.

-7. How do you identify and address key developmental training needs for your workforce, including job skills training, performance excellence training, diversity training, management/leadership development, new employee orientation_and safety training?
+7. How do you identify and address key developmental training needs for your workforce, including job skills training, performance excellence training, diversity training, management/leadership development, new employee orientation, and safety training?